WPIRoboticsEngineering/RBE3001_nucleo_firmware/README.md

 ![](/img/terminal.png)

 If an error message shows up at the end of the build process, check that the board is connected to the computer and try again.
+# END Only do this ONCE on initial setup

+# BEGIN Only do this after initial setup on new machine (partners after the initial push)
 ## Check out after initial build
 After the first setup you can checkout the project the easy way.
 Go to your private repo and copy the url.